bernardclover/clovertier/README.md

 With an API token and a merchant ID in hand, replace the empty strings for TOKEN and MERCHANT_ID in api_token.py.

-To make the game as is actually fun, you need the following categories with items:
+To make the game as is actually fun, you need to go into the web dashboard and add the following categories with items:

 1. drinks
 2. equipment
 3. toys